-Editor's note: for the most up-to-date insights, you can now read our round-up of the most important travel trends for 2017.
-You can also download your full Travel Trend Report 2017:
+Editor's note: for the most up-to-date insights, you can now read our round-up of the most important travel trends for 2018.
+You can also download your full 2018 Travel Trends Report:

 As a tour operator or activity provider, you notice travel trends every day.
 Maybe you’re welcoming more young travellers, British tourists, or foodies on your tours at the moment.